 Already a UU?

-- Complete a blue Visitor Information Card available from the greeters when you enter the church.
+- Complete a blue Connection Card Card available from the greeters when you enter the church.

-- The best way to get to know our community and to build a commitment to one another is to participate in supporting the church.
+- The best way to get to know our community is to follow many of the same steps above and to build a commitment to one another by participating in and supporting the church.
 Volunteer to assist in services, help at church events, teach Sunday School, or work on a committee.

 - Make a financial commitment to the church.